VAN ISD FALL PLANNING GUIDE 2020

 Required Actions if Individuals with Lab-Confirmed Cases Have Been in a School

-- If an individual who has been in a school is lab-confirmed to have COVID-19, the school must notify its local health department, in accordance with applicable federal, state and local laws and regulations, including confidentiality requirements of the Americans with Disabilities Act (ADA) and Family Educational Rights and Privacy Act (FERPA).
+- If an individual who has been in a school is lab-confirmed to have COVID-19, Van ISD Health Services will notify NETHealth, in accordance with applicable federal, state and local laws and regulations, including confidentiality requirements of the Americans with Disabilities Act (ADA) and Family Educational Rights and Privacy Act (FERPA).

-- Consistent with school notification requirements for other communicable diseases, and consistent with legal confidentiality requirements, schools must notify all teachers, staff, and families of all students in a school if a lab-confirmed COVID-19 case is identified among students, teachers or staff who participate in any on-campus activities.
+- Consistent with school notification requirements for other communicable diseases, and consistent with legal confidentiality requirements, Van ISD will notify all teachers, staff, and families if a lab-confirmed COVID-19 case is identified among students, teachers or staff who participate in any on-campus activities.

-Individuals including students, teachers, staff, or other campus visitors/volunteers who have had close contact with someone who is lab-confirmed to have COVID-19, as narrowly defined in this document as determined by the appropriate public health agency through the 14-day incubation period, and should not be allowed on campus.
+Individuals, including students, teachers, staff or other campus visitors/volunteers, who have had close contact with someone who is lab-confirmed to have COVID-19, as narrowly defined in this document as determined by the appropriate public health agency through the 10-day incubation period, and should not be allowed on campus.

 Van ISD school nurses will screen individuals after the incubation period has concluded, and if the individual did not experience COVID-19 symptoms during that period, the individual can be allowed back on campus.
 If the individual experienced symptoms, they must stay at home until the conditions outlined above have been met.